dtcenter/MET/docs/Users_Guide/installation.rst

 .. dropdown:: REQUIRED, IF COMPILING PYTHON EMBEDDING

     **MET_PYTHON** – Format is directory path (e.g. */usr/local/python3*).
     This is the location
     containing the bin, include, lib, and share directories for Python.

-    **MET_PYTHON_CC** - Format is -I followed by the directory containing Python includes (ex. -I/usr/local/python3/include/python3.10).
-This information may be obtained by running :code:`python3-config --cflags`; however, this command can, on certain systems, provide too much information.
+    **MET_PYTHON_CC** - Format is -I followed by the directory containing the Python include files (ex. -I/usr/local/python3/include/python3.10).
+    This information may be obtained by
+    running :code:`python3-config --cflags`;
+    however, this command can, on certain systems, provide too much information.

     **MET_PYTHON_LD** - Format is -L followed by the directory containing the Python library